✼ We may earn an affiliate commission if you make a purchase through links on our site.

 Review: A Little Bit Country by Brian D. Kennedy

 For Emmett, an aspiring country superstar, working at Wanda World is a great opportunity to launch his career.
 Luke, on the other hand, dreams of becoming a chef, and finds himself as a dishwasher in a Wanda World restaurant, despite his hatred for country music.
-When the two meet at the park, the connection is undeniable, however, when family secrets are unearthed, their relationship starts to get complicated.
+When the two meet at the park, the love connection is undeniable, however, when family secrets are unearthed, their relationship starts to get complicated.
 As Emmett and Luke are presented with tough choices, especially ones that influence their own aspirations, they must get past old family drama and stick with one another.

 ❀ Strong Main Characters